-The Finance Committee of the Board of Directors of Schlumberger Limited (“Schlumberger,” and such board, the “Board,” and such committee, the “Committee”) shall consist of at least three directors.
-The members of the Committee and its Chair shall be appointed by the board, upon the recommendation of the Nominating and Governance Committee and may be removed by the Board at its discretion.
+The Finance Committee (the “Committee”) of the Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger”) shall consist of at least three directors.
+The members of the Committee and its Chair shall be appointed by the Board, upon the recommendation of the Nominating and Governance Committee and may be removed by the Board at its discretion.

 The Committee’s Purpose

-The purpose of the Committee is to assist the Board and management of Schlumberger in discharging their responsibilities with regard to financing policies of Schlumberger and its subsidiaries and to serve as the Committee for pension and profit-sharing trusts as required by US law.
+The purpose of the Committee is to assist the Board and management of Schlumberger in discharging their responsibilities with regard to the financing strategies and practices of Schlumberger and its subsidiaries.

 Committee Authority and Responsibilities

-- review the insurance principles and coverage of Schlumberger and its subsidiaries, as well as financing risks, including those associated with currency and interest rates
+- review the insurance principles and coverage of Schlumberger and its subsidiaries, as well as finance-related risks and finance-related risk management policies, including those associated with currency and interest rates.

-- review the investor relations and shareholder services of Schlumberger
+- review the activities of the investor relations function of Schlumberger.

-- review the financial aspects of any acquisitions submitted to the Board; and, as delegated to the Committee by the Board, review and approve any acquisitions covered by such delegation
+- review the financial aspects of any acquisitions, or divestitures, and other strategic transactions submitted to the Board and, as delegated to the Committee by the Board, review and approve any acquisitions or divestitures or other strategic transactions covered by such delegation.

-The Committee may delegate specific responsibilities, including those related to pension and profit-sharing trusts, to one or more individual Committee members or to management to the extent permitted by law, regulation, and the Articles of Incorporation of Schlumberger.
+- The Committee may delegate specific responsibilities, including those related to pension and profit-sharing trusts, to one or more individual Committee members or to management to the extent permitted by law, regulation, and the governing documents of Schlumberger.

-The Committee shall conduct and present to the Board an annual performance evaluation of the Committee.
-The Committee shall review periodically the adequacy of this charter and recommend any changes that it deems appropriate to the Board for approval.
+- The Committee shall conduct and present to the Board an annual performance evaluation of the Committee.
+The Committee shall review annually the adequacy of this charter and recommend any changes that it deems appropriate to the Board for approval.

 Approved by the Board of Directors: October 21, 2021